MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -EnableBranchCache

 Indicates that clients that use Windows BranchCache are allowed to download content from an on-premises distribution point.
-Content downloads from cloud-based distribution points can always be shared by clients that use Windows BranchCache.

 ```yaml
 Type: SwitchParameter